 6. Trade occupations

 Plumbers, sheet metal workers, and carpenters are crucial for building infrastructure, and Canada is known for its innovation, creating trade occupational vacancies in the near future.
 To a surprise, cooks have also been included in the list.
-A full-time 6 months of work experience is mandatory within 3 years, whether in Canada or abroad.
+A Full-time 6 months of work experience is mandatory within 3 years, whether in Canada or abroad.

 Category-based draws represent a more inclusive and targeted pathway for those who may not have a high CRS score but possess a skill set required for Canada.
 It provides a second chance for many applicants who might otherwise be overlooked under the traditional system.